ashishmathew0297/ashishmathew0297.github.io/_posts/2024-09-06-deep-learning-self-study-3.md

 Simple Artificial Neural Networks (ANNs), though powerful by themselves face a hard limit to how effective they can be when working with specialized domains such as computer vision, speech recognition and so on.
 Such implementations require completely different architectures, concepts and implementations, and, as has been discussed before, intuitions for these domains do not always cross pollinate.

 This blog will cover one such domain that has been of great interest to me for the longest time: **Computer Vision**.
 A lot of the content of this blog is based off papers written by the original authors with the main structure of the blog being highly inspired by the [Convolutional Neural Networks](https://www.coursera.org/learn/convolutional-neural-networks?specialization=deep-learning) portion of the [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) by Andrew Ng.
-The images in this blog were either made by hand, in [draw.io](https://app.diagrams.net/) or were generated through python.
+The images in this blog were either made by hand, in [draw.io](https://app.diagrams.net/), taken from their respective research papers, or were generated through python.
 Without wasting any more time, let's begin.

 <hr>